 Audit Committee

-Our audit committee is composed of three members who are elected by our board of directors.
+Our audit committee is composed of three members who are elected by our board of directors and the majority of which must be independent members.
+According to our bylaws, at least two members of our audit committee shall be independent members of our board of directors.
 The members shall be appointed for a two-year term of office, being permitted reelection, with a limit of ten consecutive years in office.
-Upon reaching the ten consecutive year limit, members will become eligible to serve on this committee again after three years from the end of his last term of office.
+Upon reaching the ten consecutive year limit, members will become eligible to serve on this committee again after three years from the end of his or her last term of office.
 The audit committee is responsible for:

 (i) advising our board of directors regarding the selection of independent auditors,